 All financial aid applicants are assumed to be familiar with the contents of the HCC catalog.
-Students are responsible for reading and understanding all forms they are asked to sign and should keep copies of all documents submitted to the Financial Aid Office.
+Students are responsible for reading and understanding all forms they are asked to sign and should keep copies of all documents submitted to the financial aid office.
+Students and their families should be aware that they are completing applications for federal, state, and college funds.

 Financial aid recipients must inform the Financial Aid Office in writing of any change in name, address, marital status, family size, or financial circumstances.
+Deliberately misreporting can result in criminal and civil liabilities.